Servd offers a direct integration with ElasticEmail to provide almost-zero-config email deliverability for transactional emails.

 We've partnered with ElasticEmail to offer this service for free for all subscribed projects, with optional addons to increase the number of emails that you can send per month.

 Getting Started #

-Visit the Project Settings > SMTP page in the dashboard
+Visit your project's SMTP page in the dashboard.

 Enter the email address, password and sending domain that you'd like to use for your new ElasticEmail account.